 In attempting to prepare a presentation on risk management, George learns that “in order to manage risk, we must first understand risk, how do you spot risk, how do you avoid risk, and what makes it…so risky?”
 After substantially outperforming since the market bottom, what makes going “all-in” on low quality stocks…so risky?
 Well, simply put, over longer periods of time, valuations matter and quality outperforms.

-Since the market bottom, “iToilet companies”, i.e., low-quality stocks, have outperformed high-quality stocks by a remarkable 48%!
-High-quality, which is the cornerstone of our compounder-mentality, now trades at a 20% discount to low-quality.
+Since the market bottom, “iToilet companies”, i.e., low-quality stocks, have outperformed high-quality stocks.
 Financial theory tells us that quality should trade at a premium (avg. of 11% premium historically), but these stocks now trade at the biggest discount to low-quality on a NTM P/E basis since the end of the Global Financial Crisis, making it, what we believe, a very interesting entry point into our bailiwick of stocks, compounders.

 As you could imagine, outlier low quality rallies have historically been fueled by excess stimulus from the government.
 This definitely holds true for this time period as stimulus has now totaled 24.0% of GDP over the last twelve months.
 It also holds true for the “Tech Bubble” and Global Financial Crisis.
 But, we believe that 2021 will mark a peak in policy puts, and a de-rating of low-quality should follow, synonymous with history.